A brief history of Harpenden Golf Club

 - 2017 we hosted the English Senior Women’s Stroke Play Championship where Jackie Foster from Bishop’s Stortford GC won.

-- In 2019 we will be celebrating our 125th Anniversary, with a wide variety of events.
-We will also be hosting the HGU Mens’ Championship.
+- In 2019 we celebrated our 125th Anniversary, with a wide variety of events.
+We also hosted the HGU Mens’ Championship.